29 iconic Met Gala looks from the best-dressed guests since 1973

 The singer pulled up in a vintage convertible before posing with the wings on The Met steps.

-It was a toss-up between this and her outfit the following year, when she wore a crystal chandelier on her head and then dressed in a burger suit for the afterparty.
+Then, who could forget her outfit the following year, when she wore a crystal chandelier on her head and then dressed in a burger suit for the afterparty.

 Frances McDormand has fun with a headpiece, 2018 Met Gala